pointonsoftware/pscore/README.md

 ---

-## Technologies
+## Technical

-These are the tools used in this project:
+These are the tools and technology used in this project:
 - Language: C++17
 - Compiler: gcc-7
 - GUI: Qt Framework